processing/p5.js/developer_docs/README.md

 $ npm run lint:fix
 ```

+Sticking with the established project style is usually preferable, but [occasionally](https://github.com/processing/p5.js/search?utf8=%E2%9C%93&q=prettier-ignore&type=) using an alternate syntax might make your code easier to understand.
+For these cases, Prettier [offers an escape hatch](https://prettier.io/docs/en/ignore.html), the `// prettier-ignore` comment, which you can use to make granular exceptions.
+Try to avoid using this if you can, because there are good reasons for most of the style preferences enforced by the linting.

 ## Unit Tests

 Unit tests are small pieces of code which are created as complements to the primary logic and perform validation.
 If you are developing a major new feature for p5.js, you should probably include tests.
 Do not submit pull requests in which the tests do not pass, because that means something is broken.